drug-design/course/docs/chapters/adme-properties.md

 ### Factors that Influence Drug Distribution
 *[nce]: New Chemical Entity: a compound not previously described.

-The rate of distribution to the different tissues depends on the blood perfusion and the membrane permeability, whereas the extent of distribution to the different tissues depends on the drug lipophilicity, ionization state, plasma proteins binding, and tissue binding.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/factors-that-influence-drug-distribution-53919f7c'><i class='fa fa-play' aria-hidden='true'></i></button>The rate of distribution to the different tissues depends on the blood perfusion and the membrane permeability, whereas the extent of distribution to the different tissues depends on the drug lipophilicity, ionization state, plasma proteins binding, and tissue binding.

 ![](https://media.drugdesign.org/course/adme-properties/3_6_0_0_0_1.png){: loading=lazy }
 #### Perfusion and Membrane Permeability

-The rate of distribution is related to either the perfusion (i.e. blood flow per tissue mass) or to the rate-limited diffusion.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/perfusion-membrane-permeability-1410ee96'><i class='fa fa-play' aria-hidden='true'></i></button>The rate of distribution is related to either the perfusion (i.e. blood flow per tissue mass) or to the rate-limited diffusion.
 Sometimes a perfusion rate-limitation can occur when a tissue membrane presents no barrier to distribution, as demonstrated for small lipophilic drugs moving into some tissues.
 In this case, the distribution equilibrium (entry and exit rate are the same) is reached more rapidly in highly perfused regions than in poorly perfused tissues (see diagram below).
 Diffusion rate-limited distribution can occur for drugs with low membrane penetration ability, or in specific tissues with low membrane permeability (two cases explained in this  chapter).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/adme-properties/3_6_1_0_0_1.png){: loading=lazy }
 #### Binding to Plasma Proteins

-Drugs that are transported in the blood stream may associate with plasma proteins to different extents.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/binding-to-plasma-proteins-30baeeef'><i class='fa fa-play' aria-hidden='true'></i></button>Drugs that are transported in the blood stream may associate with plasma proteins to different extents.
 The fraction of drug that is free in the plasma aqueous solution may be low (e.g. 1%).
 In this context the most important proteins are Albumin, &alpha;<sub>1</sub>-acid glycoprotein and lipoproteins.
 Acidic drugs are generally bound more extensively to albumin, and basic drugs to &alpha;<sub>1</sub>-acid glycoprotein and lipoproteins.
 The free (non-bound) fraction of a drug is in equilibrium with the bound fraction; however only the free drug can further diffuse.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer